vladzz/iPhone-AR-Toolkit/README.markdown

 ### Goals of the project ###
 * Not depended on a specific View Controller or the main App Delegate.
 (Completed)
-* Create as a static library that can be added to any other project.
-(Completed currently only in the static library branch.)
 * Ability to use both the Landscape and Portrait modes (Completed)
-* Use CoreLocation coordinates and update location as the user moves around. (not yet completed.)
+* Use CoreLocation coordinates and update location as the user moves around.
+(Completed.)
 * Use CoreData to store coordinates (Not yet implemented.)
 * Ability to add different type of views to augment.
 (Not yet implemented.)
 * Ability to touch any of the augment views to handle other tasks.
 (Completed.)